franzenzenhofer/nolog/README.md

 as there was nothing found at `shouldIfNot` the `index` value is null, the first value of the array is also `null`. `input` is the parsed log line.

-**TODO**
-  - enable streams other than files to get imported
-  - native ssh support?

 for other standard methods of NologEventEmitter see EventEmitter in the offical Node.js documentation <http://nodejs.org/docs/v0.4.5/api/events.html#events.EventEmitter>